Slow Rides, Water Rides, Loud

 During this charming, 14-minute journey into America’s early frontier, sharp-eyed explorers can observe a menagerie of sights along the river’s edge, including:

-Along the way, listen to lively narration by iconic American author Mark Twain as he details a time when traveling was as much about new discoveries as it was about transportation.
+Along the way, listen to lively narration about a time when traveling was as much about new discoveries as it was about transportation.

 While you'll get a very unique perspective of the Rivers of America from the Mark Twain Riverboat, the attraction follows the same path as Davy Crockett's Explorer Canoes and the Sailing Ship Columbia.